 and you believe that he already has 90 Euros of your money – so you can’t just make a run for freedom!

+Scam-artist 3 will not be denied.
+He will separate you from at least £350 of your hard earned money for “the latest thing”.
 He will tear up your carbon-copy payment slip – and bring out a proper chip&pin machine to take your real payment.

 And the latest thing will turn out to be a piece of junk – worth a fraction of what you paid!

+These scam-artists are genuine experts at taking advantage of your “cringe-factor”.
 They know that you would rather part with your money than cause an embarrassing scene – and they make a fortune.

 They WILL take your money if they get you into their shop – so DON’T BE LURED IN BY THE NICE GUY OUTSIDE!